kalin-angelov/I-Want-To/README.md

 ### Installation

 1. Clone this repository on your local machine.
-2. Open a terminal and run the command `npm install` or `npm i` to install the necessary dependencies for the backend.
+2. Open a terminal and run the command `npm install` or `npm i` to install the necessary dependencies.
-3. Open new terminal and navigate to the frontend directory with the command `cd frontend`.
-4. Run again the command `npm install` or `npm i` to install the necessary dependencies for the frontend.

 ### Running the Application